 - Ninhydrin reagent is used for the derivatization of amino acids.
-This is done at an elevated temperature, i.e. mixing of amino acids with the reagent.
+This is done at an elevated temperature, i.e. the mixing of amino acids with the reagent.

 - Derivatization is actually done to gain selectivity and sensitivity in the analysis.

 - Derivatization is performed separately for each amino acid.

 - The final stage is the detection of derivatives (free amino acid) via absorption in the visible range (440 nm and 570 nm).

 - It is a non-destructive method